 sudo /usr/pgsql-14/bin/postgresql-14-setup initdb

-PostgreSQL knowledge is usually discovered
+PostgreSQL information is normally discovered

 After initializing the PostgreSQL database, get started the PostgreSQL carrier and allow it on gadget startup.